 The box arrived heavier than I expected — 20 pounds of mostly stainless steel.
 After unboxing the Breville Bambino Plus last year (which felt comparatively plasticky), the Gaggia Classic Pro's all-metal housing made an immediate impression.
 The three chunky toggle switches up front look like they belong on a 1970s submarine, and honestly, that's part of the charm.

-Footprint-wise, it's 8 inches wide and about 9.5 inches deep — small enough to fit under my standard 18-inch upper cabinets with the water tank lid up.
-I measured 14 inches of clearance needed to refill from the top, which matters if your cabinets are tight.
+Footprint-wise, it's 8 inches wide and about 9.5 inches deep — small enough to fit under standard upper cabinets with the water tank lid up.
+It refills from the top, so make sure there's enough clearance above it if your cabinets are tight.

 First pull happened about 25 minutes after unboxing.
 I won't lie — it was awful.
 Sour, gushing, no crema.
 That's not the machine's fault.
 The Gaggia Classic Pro punishes lazy technique, and that's actually the point.